asvcodes/CovidUA/README.md

 ## Results and Insights

-The analysis results, insights, and key findings are summarized in the project documentation and Jupyter notebooks.
+The analysis results, insights, and key findings are summarized in the  Jupyter notebook.
 Additionally, visualizations and statistical analysis outputs provide a comprehensive understanding of unemployment trends in India before and after the COVID-19 pandemic.

 ## Contributing